 45:28 Yeah, but if you compare, for example, Shari of Galaxymaqa with other comets like the heli comet but let's say it has larger cousins out there which are also brighter and you see them also in the night sky when they pass by.
 And this comet you really do not see in the night sky from earth.
 So this is what I would say is small because I cannot really see it with the naked eye.

 45:50 Yeah, it's still small in terms of planets and stuff, but it's not entirely small compared to, say, I don't know, if it were to hit us, we would notice.
 All right, so let me pull up a little bit of this picture.
 The first thing that I think is interesting in this video, which is Space Science with Python Park 22 Comet, and said a lot of stuff you're doing directly in Visual Studio code using the notebook format, which is pretty interesting.
-This is when you switched over to Jupiter and you started using cute, right, PyQT to bring up this interactive window, which, you know, you create a little window and show it and pair that with Visvis, which maybe where's that fit into your world.
+This is when you switched over to Jupyter and you started using cute, right, PyQT to bring up this interactive window, which, you know, you create a little window and show it and pair that with Visvis, which maybe where's that fit into your world.
 Like, a lot of people, I think, kind of just stick with notebooks and output whatever they can get into the interactive widget inside the notebook.

 46:38 Yeah.
 So I really like VS Code, right?
 I mean, one of the main features I use especially also at work, is something called remote containers.
 So you have a docker container with your entire working environment, and you can share it with people on Windows, Mac, Linux really doesn't matter.
 Right?
 This is pretty it's a game changer.
 Right.
 But with PyQt, I was somehow not able to create this interactive widget out of the docker container.